astrandb/sentio/README.md

 Enter the port to use.
 On Linux typically /dev/ttyUSB0 .

 Relevant entities will be created in HA depending on what the connected controller model supports

+## Known limitations

+The representation is varying for different Sentio Pro models.
+The support is fairly complete for models C2, C3, D2 & D3.
+If you miss any features, please create an issue here.

 ## Links
 [Documentation](https://github.com/astrandb/sentio/wiki)